hugoferreira/advent-of-code-2018/README.md

 [ 2, NaN, NaN, NaN, NaN ]
 ```

 What?...
 I mean, WTF?
 It's *infuriating*!
-And the solution is a real gem:
+And the *typical* solution is a real gem:

 ```
 > '#2 3,4: 5x6'.match(/\d+/g).map(x => +x)
 [ 2, 3, 4, 5, 6 ]
 ```

+## You know that happens because...

+Yes, yes. `parseInt` accepts two arguments.
+And `.reduce` expects a function with up to three arguments.
+It doesn't matter.
+It's unintuitive, it's too permissive, and it leads to an high rate of *wtf/s*.

 ## Why both?

-~Once you start writing JS in a functional way, it's almost (!) bearable~ It's a good way to force you to learn it.
+~Once you start writing JS in a functional way, it's almost bearable.~ It's a good way to force you to learn it.

 ## Your solutions are not (always) pure